One of the most popular questions when talking with prospective home care agency owners is “how much money to start a

-- How many didn’t succeed in this market with your franchise?
-How long ago — for each of them?
+- How long ago — for each of them?

 In the following chart, we compare the top line financials of a home care franchise over time compared to an independent home care agency.

 NOTE: Gross profit outlined in table includes only cost of care providers and does not include operational expenses like rent, utilities, vehicles, office and admin staffing.
 Those expenses are incurred regardless and since franchise royalties typically come out of your gross income, you’ll have less revenue to pay your operational costs right from the start.

 Consider the true costs to start a home care business using a franchise.
 Most franchisors typically base the royalties you must pay off gross income, and it doesn’t really sound like much on the surface.
 But you must do a little deeper accounting to realize the true cost.
 Consider the above example: a 5% royalty ($57,200) off your gross revenue calculates to roughly 20% of your gross profit!
 Of course, net profit will vary depending on how you run your company and which expenses you take on but the point you need to take away from this example is the 5% royalty payment from gross revenues calculates to an even higher percentage of what your actual net profit would be.